 In the last post, we talked about our short term plans.
 We think it’s important to have practical, attainable goals that we will actually meet in the relatively near future.

 But we’re also thinking big.
-We’ve sat down and looked at not just want we’re going to do next, but where we want to go from there.
-We’ve mapped out a long-term vision for 7 Generation Games that is both ambitious and more importantly achievable.
+We’ve sat down and looked at not just what we’re going to do next, but where we want to go from there.
+We’ve mapped out a long-term vision for 7 Generation Games that is both ambitious and more importantly, achievable.

 Different browsers and tablets